 Figure 1 shows changes in the mean of the cross-sectional house price distribution in the upper panel, the standard deviation in the middle panel, and the transaction volume in the lower panel.
+The data is compiled from individual listings in a real estate advertisement magazine, which is published on a weekly basis.
+(More details on the dataset used in the paper are provided below).
 We see that the mean price exhibits a sharp increase between the beginning of 1987 and the beginning of 1988.
 Previous studies refer to this as the first phase of the housing bubble in Tokyo.
-After a short break in 1988, prices started to rise again in 1989 and continued
+After a short break in 1988, prices started to rise again in 1989 and continued to do so until the fall of 1990.
+This is the second phase of the housing bubble.
+Soon after the fall of 1990, prices started to turn down, followed by a slow but persistent decline for more than a decade until prices bottomed out in 2002, when the mean price reached the level before the bubble started in 1987.
+Prices finally began to rise again in 2003 and continued to rise until registering a sharp decline in 2008 due to the recent global financial crisis.